ecbc0/note-math/item_en/real-numbers_en.typ

   $x := (A,B)$.
 Record $(A,B)$ as $(ℚ_(< x), ℚ_(>  x))$ again
 ]
 Real number $ℝ := ℚ ⊔ (ℝ ∖ ℚ)$

+Logically, we can use only half, for example, any left semi-infinite interval of the rational numbers $ℚ$, and then automatically get the right semi-infinite interval by doing the complement in $ℚ$.
+But here we use the more symmetrical representation

 - #tag("order-real") $ℝ$ order $x < y <==>  (ℚ_(< x) ⊊ ℚ_(< y))$